 Recommendation: Support promising (grassroot) practices to multiply or scale them

 Many strong ‘triple-win’ practices are small-scale and local.
-They were designed and implemented by community members to respond directly to local opportunities and needs, with their size offering more flexibility to innovate and to test what works and what doesn’t than large scale initiatives.
+They are designed and implemented by community members to respond directly to local opportunities and needs, with their size offering more flexibility to innovate and to test what works and what doesn’t than large scale initiatives.
 Ensuring that these actions are able to kick-off, and that the promising ones are sustained, multiplied and/or scaled up, can contribute to achieving policy objectives on a broader scale, ultimately contributing to better health, improved health equity, and improved environmental sustainability.
 Across INHERIT case studies, policymaker support was often crucial in helping to develop innovative local actions.

 You need people at the government that think and look over sectors, and that are committed to facilitate small initiatives.